ChrisWhealy/DistributedSystemNotes/Lecture 4.md

 `if ¬(LC(A) < LB(B)) then ¬(A->B)`

 The contra-positive states that if the Lamport Clock of `A` is not less than the Lamport Clock of `B`, then `A` cannot have happened before `B`.
-This turns out to be really valuable in debugging because with complete certainty, we can rule out that one event did not happen before another, and therefore cannot have contributed to the problem.
+This turns out to be really valuable in debugging because if we know that event `A` ***did not*** happen before event `B`, then we can say with complete certainty that whatever might have happened as a result of event `A`, it did not contribute to the problem experienced during event `B`.

 ## Summary

 Lamport Clocks are good for certain aspects of determining causality, but they do leave us with indeterminate situations.
 This is because a Lamport Clock is consistent with causality, but does not characterise it.

-In order to remove this indeterminaccy, we need a different type of clock, called a Vector Clock.
+In order to remove this indeterminacy, we need a different type of clock, called a Vector Clock.